IMAGINARY/sumory/README.md

 A simple game to teach explore vs exploit strategies in AI.

+## Configuration

+The `config.json` file supports the following properties:

+- **Languages**: Object where keys are 2-letter iso language codes and values are language names.
+This is used to build the language switch menu.
+Each language must have a corresponding translation file in the `tr` directory.
+- **defaultLanguage**: The application will start with this language by default.

+## Query string arguments

+- **lang**: Use a 2-letter iso language code to override the default language.

 ## Compilation

 This app is built using several compilable languages: